MicrosoftDocs/visualstudio-docs/mac/index.md

 ### C#

 C# is the mostly commonly used language that can be used to create cross-platform applications in Visual Studio for Mac.
-This includes full support for all C# 6 features, which you can read more about in the [C# 6 New Features Overview](https://developer.xamarin.com/guides/cross-platform/advanced/csharp_six/).
+This includes full support for all C# 7 features.

 ### F#